Refinitiv/refinitiv-ui/documents/src/pages/elements/number-field.md

 ```

 ## Set input step
 The step attribute specifies the interval between valid numbers.
 For instance, when `step="2"`, valid values Would only be even numbers e.g. 2,4,6,8...
-Alternatively, specify the step `any'.
+Alternatively, specify the step `any`.
 This means any value is allowed.

 ::
 ```javascript